Supreme court states vagueness doctrine a “shield” for criminal defense

 A recent example pulls from a previous case.
 The previous case from 2015, Johnson v.
 United States, involved the Supreme Court of the United States (SCOTUS) deciding the residual clause of the Armed Career Criminal Act (ACCA) was a violation of the vagueness doctrine.
 ACCA directs the court to sentence those who are convicted for three or more prior convictions for “violent felonies” to a fifteen-year mandatory minimum.
 It defines “violent felonies” to include burglary, arson or extortion or those crimes that involve the use of explosives or “otherwise involves conduct that presents a serious potential risk of physical injury to another.”
 SCOTUS struck back the last phrasing of this definition, referred to as the residual clause, as void for vagueness.

 More recently, SCOTUS applied the vagueness violation in United States v.
 Davis.
 This case took on another, similar rule found in Section 924(c) of the criminal code.
 This law prohibits the use of firearms to further a “crime of violence” or drug trafficking crime.
-It then goes on to define a “crime of violence” as an “offence that by its nature, involves a substantial risk of physical force against the person or property of another may be used in the course of committing the offense.”
+It then goes on to define a “crime of violence” as an “offense that by its nature, involves a substantial risk of physical force against the person or property of another may be used in the course of committing the offense.”
 SCOTUS also found this definition void for vagueness.

 What does this mean for those charged with a crime?